-Theropods with short spinous processes inhabited preferably shallow water and were fish eaters.
+Theropods with short spinous processes inhabited preferably shallow water, and all of them were fish eaters.
 Fish was the only inexhaustible food source.

 Comparison between the vertebral columns of a land-dwelling ornithischian (Ouranosaurus) and a large theropod (Tyrannosaurus).
 The differences are obvious.

 Until recently, the shape of the vertebral column did not play a role in considerations concerning the lifestyle.
-Taking into account the differences between the various backbones I have arrived at a different idea of theropod dinosaurs.
+Taking into account the differences between the various backbones I have arrived at a different sight of theropod dinosaurs.
 The conception of bipedality in terrestrial theropods does not appear well founded.
 Yet, the shape of the vertebral columns with short neural spines becomes easily understandable if we accept that theropod dinosaurs, even the biggest ones, normally lived in moderately shallow water, though not necessarily as swimmers, but as waders hunting fish or other prey.
-Off course, for rest they had to leave the water and for egg deposition, maybe also for some kind of incubation.
+Off course, for rest and for egg deposition they had to leave the water, maybe also for some kind of incubation.
 In some respect, the lifestyle and habitat of smaller theropods is comparable with crocodiles, in other respects with seals or even with penguins, but they did not live on the dry land, preferably near the shore of the sea, of rivers and lakes where fish is abundant.

 Compsognathus from the Upper Jurassic, the smallest known theropod that lived in the Solnhofen area in a lagoon and was a contemporary of Archaeopteryx.
 The tail is long, but not stiffened as in A. The spinous processes are very short.
 Presumably, the body was also covered by feathers, as it was probaly in all theropods.
-Moreover, Archaeopteryx and the long-tailed Rhamphorhynchus seem to have been food competitors, Jurassic penguins so to say.
+Moreover, Archaeopteryx and the long-tailed Rhamphorhynchus flew under water and seem to have been food competitors, Jurassic penguins so to say.